hemadec/EXPERIMENT-NO--03-INTERFACING-ANALOG-INPUT-SENSOR-POT-WITH-ARDUINO-/README.md

 2. Connect the board to your computer via the USB cable.
 3. If needed, install the drivers.
 4. Launch the Arduino IDE.
-5. Select your board (If you the board is arduino uno, select accordingly).